E. C. Warriner: Literature and character education

 Warriner wrote the 1913 text The Teaching of English Classics in the Grammar Grades, published by Riverside Press (a division of Houghton Mifflin) and used widely in U.S. schools at the time.
 Warriner published the text when he was the Superintendent of Saginaw Public Schools.
 The Teaching of English Classics, not only included classic fiction such as Charles Dickens' A Christmas Carol, but also American contributions such as Abraham Lincoln's Gettysburg Address.
 A lover of literature, and a believer in its power to cultivate character, Warriner published the widely used text for the purpose of helping the young people of America love literature.
 His son, John E. Warriner, wrote the popular text Warriner's English Grammar and Composition.
 E. C. Warriner, also renowned for his generosity and philanthropy, promoted education in this way.
-One newspaper recounts how Warriner and his wife donated a library full of books to an event hosted by the Girls Scouts of America in the hopes of promoting both literature and education within the girls' formative years.
+One newspaper recounts how Warriner and his wife donated a library full of books to an event hosted by the Girl Scouts of the USA in the hopes of promoting both literature and education within the girls' formative years.